Minnesota Supreme Court

 Overflow seating may also be arranged across the street from the Capitol at the Minnesota Judicial Center.

-Although all oral arguments are presently being heard at the Capitol, the Supreme Court has typically heard oral arguments at the Minnesota Judicial Center during the second week of each month, excluding July and August.
+Thee Supreme Court hears oral arguments at the Minnesota Judicial Center during the second week of each month, excluding July and August.
 Please view the Supreme Court Calendar for more information.

 Please note that beginning January 1, 2022, all visitors to the Minnesota Judicial Center will be required to pass through security screening.